 The Bottom Line

 Meal planning is such a beneficial practice, but it can take time and creativity that you don’t always have.
 The Scientific Meal Planner is designed to do the heavy lifting for you.
 This meal planning app is designed to make healthy eating easy and accessible.
-With a free base plan and convenient features for premium users, I hope you’ll try it out.
-If you love it, consider upgrading to premium to help you really bring those health goals to fruition.
+With an accessible price point and convenient features, I hope you’ll try it out.
+I truly believe it can help you bring those health goals to fruition.